bssrdev/wilderhood/_posts/2015-02-02-Silhouttes.markdown

 <img src="{{ site.baseurl }}/img/2015-02-02/masai_mara.jpg"  alt="Silhouttes in making in Maasai Maara, Kenya">

-<p>The shot above was made from last year’s Photography tour to <a href="http://www.wilderhood.com/destination/Masai%20Mara"> Maasai Mara</a> by <a href="http://www.wilderhood.com/organizer/Birdwing%20Photography">Birdwing Travel And Photography</a>.
+<p>The shot above was made from last year’s Photography tour to <a href="http://www.wilderhood.com/destination/Masai%20Mara" target="_blank">Maasai Mara</a> by <a href="http://www.wilderhood.com/organizer/Birdwing%20Photography" target="_blank">Birdwing Travel And Photography</a>.
 The image was shot late evening.
 The skipper <a href="{{ site.baseurl }}/authors/Kesava Murthy" style="text-decoration:none">Kesava Murthy</a> immediately realised that he wanted to create an image with drama!!! </p>

 <p>That is when instead of sun behind the back rule, he took the safari vehicle to opposite side to capture the flying dust from the wildebeest's walk.</p>